AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Example:

-Say you have the following items in your inventory.
+Suppose you have the following items in your inventory:
-- Item A, Cost Price: $5, Sale Price: $15, Profit: $10, Expiry Date: 2023-05-01
+- Item A (Perishable Retail), Cost Price: $5, Sale Price: $15, Expiry Date: 01-05-2023
-- Item B, Cost Price: $10, Sale Price: $12, Profit: $2, Expiry Date: 2023-04-15
+- Item B (Perishable Retail), Cost Price: $10, Sale Price: $12, Expiry Date: 15-04-2023
+- Item C (Perishable Operational), Cost Price: $3, Expiry Date: 10-07-2023
-- Item C, Cost Price: $8, Sale Price: $20, Profit: $12, Expiry Date: 2023-06-20
+- Item D (Non-perishable Retail), Cost Price: $7, Sale Price: $14

-After using `list -c`, the sorted list by cost price will be:
+Using `list -c`, BinBash sorts all items by cost price in ascending order:
+- Item C, Cost Price: $3
 - Item A, Cost Price: $5
-- Item C, Cost Price: $8
+- Item D, Cost Price: $7
 - Item B, Cost Price: $10

-If we were to use `list -e` however, the sorted list by expiry date will then be:
+Using `list -e`, BinBash sorts the items in order of which items will expire first.
+Notice how BinBash will filter out non-perishable items (Item D) and sort the remaining items by their expiry date:
-- Item B, Expiry Date: 2023-04-15
+- Item B, Expiry Date: 15-04-2023
-- Item A, Expiry Date: 2023-05-01
+- Item A, Expiry Date: 01-05-2023
-- Item C, Expiry Date: 2023-06-20
+- Item C, Expiry Date: 10-07-2023

-Similarly, you can use `list -s` and `list -p`, to sort by sale price and profit respectively.
+Similarly, you can use `list -s` to sort the items by sale price and `list -p` to sort by profit.
+Once again, note that for sorting the items by sale price and by profit, operational items like Item C will not appear in these sorted lists as they do not have a sale price.

 * [Back to table of contents](#table-of-contents)
 ---